-On the other hand, birds have weaker stomach acid, and pepper seeds can safely pass through their digestive tract.
+On the other hand, birds have weaker stomach acids, and pepper seeds can safely pass through their digestive tract.
 So peppers incorporated capsaicin.
-The chemical simulates burning pain in mammals yet has no effect on birds.
+The chemical simulates burning pain in mammals yet does not affect birds.
 This way, the pepper is only eaten by the animals it wants to eat it.

 Why is spicy food so addictive?

 The human body is covered in receptors that respond to pain and heat.
 But the active chemical in spicy foods, capsaicin, can fool these receptors into triggering.
-Different peppers have different concentrations of capsaicin and can be ranked by their heat units on what is called the Scoville scale.
+Different peppers have different concentrations of capsaicin and can be ranked by their heat units on the Scoville scale.

 A study on mice found that a lethal dose of capsaicin is about 100 milligrams per kilogram of body weight.
-A person weighing 60 kilograms or 130 pounds translates to 6 grams of capsaicin.
+A person weighing 60 kilograms or 130 pounds equals 6 grams of capsaicin.

 Brain reaction to spicy food